Luis García (pitcher, born 1996): 2022

 On July 12, García allowed one hit in six scoreless innings to the Los Angeles Angels, retiring the final 13 batters while striking out seven.
 The one hit allowed was a career low through his first 45 major league starts.
 His sixth quality start of the season, it was the 17th consecutive produced on the road by Houston pitching.
 Per an AT&T SportsNet broadcast, that extended the longest streak in franchise history, exceeding the 1972 club (14).
 In a September 3 start versus Los Angeles, García tossed seven innings and allowed one run as Houston fell 2–1 in extra innings.
 On September 19, García started the first five innings and won a 4–0 shutout of the Tampa Bay Rays to clinch a fifth American League West division title for the Astros over the previous six seasons.
 In his final start of the regular season on October 2, García was the winning pitcher with one run allowed over six innings versus Tampa Bay, culminating a 7–0 record and 3.20 ERA over his last eight starts.
 His seven wins from August 12 onward led the AL.

 During the 2022 regular season, García was 15-8 with a 3.72 ERA in 28 starts covering 157 1/3 innings.

 In the third game of the 2022 ALDS, García earned the win after working the final five innings of a series-clinching sweep of the Mariners.
-The game had remained scoreless for an unprecedented 17 innings—the most in postseason history—until rookie Jeremy Peña homered in the top of the 18th to eventually win it for the Astros, 1–0, in the longest shutout in postseason history.
+The game had remained scoreless for an unprecedented 17 innings until rookie Jeremy Peña homered in the top of the 18th to eventually win it for the Astros, 1–0, in the longest shutout in postseason history.
 The Astros advanced to the World Series and defeated the Philadelphia Phillies in six games to give García his first career World Series title.

+2023

+García began the 2023 season in Houston's rotation, making 6 starts and registering a 2–2 record and 4.00 ERA with 31 strikeouts in 27 innings pitched.
+In a May 1 outing against the San Francisco Giants, García departed with right elbow discomfort after only eight pitches.
+On May 5, it was announced that García would require Tommy John surgery, ending his 2023 season.

+2024–2025

+García did not play for Houston in 2024, making two rehabilitation appearances for the rookie-level Florida Complex League Astros and Double-A Corpus Christi Hooks.